 Clinical trials are an essential component of healthcare research and mark a crucial step in the development of new medical treatments.
 These studies involve human participants and assess the safety and efficacy of therapeutic interventions.

-Clinical trials are conducted in a series of 4 phases, each focusing on a different research question:
+Clinical trials are typically conducted in a series of 4 phases, each focusing on a different research question:

 - Phase III trials: The treatment is tested on an even larger group of people to monitor side effects and confirm its effectiveness.
 The new treatment is compared to the standard treatment or other similar treatments.